HongshuW/LLM-fuzzing/README.md

 The automaton for statements is defined in `typesafe_llm/automata/parser_ts.py` in the class `StatementParserState`.
 It handles the constraining for valid return types.
 The automaton for the entire program is defined in `typesafe_llm/automata/parser_ts.py` in the class `ProgramParserState`.

+## FAQ

+### Can you reuse compilers for type-constrained decoding?

+No. The problem with traditional compilers is that they only provide feedback on a *completed* program.
+Meanwhile, to guide the LLM during generation effectively, we need feedback on the partially generated programs.
+Therefore compiler can not be reused for type-constrained decoding.

+### Can you reuse LSPs / Static Analyzers / Tree-Sitter / etc for type-constrained decoding?

+No. These systems are designed to aid humans during development and not for reliable incremental parsing.
+As such, while LSPs and other systems are helpful and may be able to handle some partial programs, they usually do not guarantee being able to handle *arbitrary* partial programs.
+For example, LSPs are useful for providing possible members of objects or parameter types for calls, and have been used  for this purpose [1,2], however, they can not always handle partial syntax trees, may not provide help when they fail to derive an object's type, and can not predict whether a partial expression can be completed into the required type of the current context.
+To reliably provide steering and constraints for all partial programs, we had to build our custom incremental parser.

+[1] Agrawal et. al., "Monitor-Guided Decoding of Code LMs with Static Analysis of Repository Context", NeurIPS 2023 ([link](https://openreview.net/forum?id=qPUbKxKvXq))
+[2] Gvero et. al., "Complete Completion using Types and Weights", ACM Sigplan 2013 ([link](https://dl.acm.org/doi/10.1145/2499370.2462192))

+### Are you aware of any implementation in another language than TypeScript?

+No. As far as we know, such a constraining algorithm has to be implemented manually for every language.
+As such, we are not aware of any implementations of our method for other languages yet (as of June 2025).